New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 New car replacement insurance is an optional add-on — also called an endorsement — that you can attach to a standard auto insurance policy.
 If your vehicle is totaled in a covered accident or stolen, this coverage pays for a brand-new vehicle of the same make and model, rather than reimbursing you for the car's depreciated market value.
 That distinction can mean the difference between thousands of dollars in your pocket or a significant financial shortfall.

 To qualify for a payout, your claim must be covered under your existing collision or comprehensive coverage.
 The insurer then pays out enough to purchase a replacement new vehicle, minus your deductible — no depreciation calculations required.
-Learn more about how car insurance endorsements like this one can modify your policy coverage.
+Learn more about full coverage car insurance and how endorsements like this one modify your policy, and check our full guide to car insurance endorsements to see all the ways you can customize your coverage.

 Pincher's Pro Tip

-New cars can lose 20–30% of their value in the first year alone.
+New cars can lose 20–30% of their value in the first two years.
 New car replacement insurance ensures you're made whole after a total loss — not left chasing a depreciated payout.
 Learn more about how replacement cost vs actual cash value affects your payout.

 Eligibility Requirements